Search View¶

 We talked about quite a few views already and their searching capabilities, which are all kind of specialized.
 The Search View now offers a more versatile and general way of searching.
 There are two different approaches.

 In the field right below you can enter a title and save your selection.
 It will then appear in the Searches list field below.
-But the best is still to come: the Timeline View offers a search for a search!
+But the best is still to come: the Search View offers a search for a search!
 If you have a lot more searches saved than my ridiculous four in the screenshot the adaptive search field at the bottom may help to find a certain search.
+You can manage your saved searches with a context menu by right-clicking on the saved search.

 Advanced Search tool provides an extended search form which can be used to search in specific fields of the digiKam database in a more sophisticated way.
 Click the New Advanced Search... button and it will come up like this: